LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 always give correct answers in C#.
 You get an integer answer from the integer (or long) operands.
-Of course the exact mathematical final answer is an integer when *adding* integers, but splitting it according to Gausss's motivation can put a mathematical non-integer in the middle.
+Of course the exact mathematical final answer is an integer when *adding* integers, but splitting it according to Gauss's motivation can put a mathematical non-integer in the middle.

 The C# fix: The final answer is clearly an integer, so if we do the division last, when we know the answer will be an integer, things should be better::